-Christine Buckley (1946-2014) was the embodiment of the Irish spirit of unpaid vocational volunteering, for free.
+Christine was the embodiment of the Irish spirit of unpaid vocational volunteering.
 Christine gave so much of herself to help and support others without financial reward, which is why we have dedicated our highest award in her honour.
 Since 2014, the overall Volunteer Ireland Award has been known as the Christine Buckley Volunteer of the Year Award.

 Christine was selected as overall European Volunteer of the Year in 2009, the same year she won the Volunteer of the Year award (Social Work category) from Volunteer Ireland.
 She also received an honorary Doctorate of Laws from Trinity College Dublin in 2012.
 Sadly, Christine passed away from 30 year battle with cancer in early 2014 at the age of just 67.

 Christine’s charity has since been re-named in her honour.
 The centre at Jervis House is re-registered as charity C.L.G.
 Christine Buckley Centre for Education and Support for Survivors of Institutional Abuse.